BASEBALL

 Jim Prentice Electric Baseball Model 79B box - 1950s

-Another sturdy corrugated box contained the scarce Jim Prentice Electric Baseball Model 79B.
-The box is at least a trifle wider than the previous example, but whether it's indeed yellow, or actually white but merely lit here to appear yellow, we don't know.
+Another sturdy corrugated box contained the scarce Jim Prentice Electric Baseball Model 79-B. The box is at least a trifle wider than the previous example, and we've been informed it is indeed yellow, not white and merely lit to appear yellow.

 Jim Prentice Electric Baseball Model 79B - 1950s